-For wildlife enthusiasts, Icelands offers a plethora of species from different whales and dolphins, to a huge variety of bird species including the iconic puffins as well as the elusive arctic fox.
+For wildlife enthusiasts, Iceland offers a plethora of species ranging from different whales and dolphins to a wide variety of rare bird species.
+Let's not forget its most famous - the charismatic puffins, the prize-winning Icelandic horses and the elusive arctic fox.

 Welcome to our Iceland - an ever-changing land with consistent breathtaking landscapes.